livewire/livewire/docs/loading.md

 By default, when a form is submitted, Livewire will automatically disable the submit button while the form is being processed, as well as add the `readonly` attribute to each input element.

-However, there may be other times when you want this behavior outside of a form submission or want to toggle other attributes on an element while "loading".
+However, there may be other times when you want this behavior outside of a form submission or want to toggle other attributes on an element while loading.

 For these cases, Livewire provides a `.attr` modifier that works like `.class`, except it toggles HTML attributes instead of toggling classes on and off.